Meet the Capuchin Monkeys

-Gucci arrived at the sanctuary in 2011.
+Gucci arrived at the Sanctuary in 2011.
 Gucci has a cleft lip and palate, so it is likely that her mother didn’t receive the appropriate nutrition whilst pregnant with Gucci.
 Due to having been deprived of a natural social life, she can be an introvert character.
 She loves new toys and despite her insecurities, her social skills have improved.
-She has also managed to steal the heart of Lodi!
+She has also managed to form a strong friendship with her buddy Chanel!

 Jackie was initially thought to be a male and was sold into the pet trade by a zoo.
 When her previous owner contacted us to take her on, Jackie’s first change in her new life was a name change from Jacko to Jackie!
 Due to a poor diet she developed type 2 diabetes and needs daily medication to control her condition.
 She settled in fantastically well and is now the much respected alpha female of a small group of capuchins.